What is eGFR?

-The eGFR (estimated glomerular filtration rate) is a number based on your blood test for creatinine.
+eGFR is short for estimated glomerular filtration rate.
+Your eGFR is a number based on your blood test for creatinine, a waste product in your blood.
 It tells how well your kidneys are working.

 What does my eGFR mean?

 A normal eGFR is 60 or more.
-A low eGFR number may suggest kidney disease.
+If your eGFR is less than 60 for three months or more, your kidneys may not be working well.
+If you eGFR is below 15, you may need to start dialysis or have a kidney transplant.
 Use this scale to see what your eGFR may mean.

 - Urine (for protein or blood)

 - Blood (for other wastes)

 - Blood pressure

 What should I do next?

 If your eGFR was less than 60, talk to your doctor soon!